Fevol/obsidian-translate/README.md

 Currently, I'm looking for feedback on the following topics:
 - Integration of more translation service providers
 - UX improvements (more shortcuts, commands, ...)
-- UI improvements (removal/improvement of animations)
+- UI improvements (additional layouts, tweaks, ...)